 Graphic Artist’s Guild Handbook of Pricing and Ethical Guidelines – A book which provides help on pricing

-If you have a question you’d like answered in the Q&A podcast episodes you can send it to [email protected].
+If you have a question you’d like answered in the Q&A podcast episodes you can send a message using the button in the bottom right corner.
 You can ask as many questions as you like, and ask about anything at all that’s lettering related.